davidscavnicky/elevatorApp/README.md

 run the program and answer the sentences

-note: upon wrong input exceptions terminate program with a describing sentence, the app needs to be rerun to try different inputs
+note: upon wrong input exception, program terminates with a describing sentence, the app needs to be rerun to try different inputs